triton-inference-server/pytriton/docs/deploying_models.md

 ## Deploying in Cluster

-The library can be used inside containers and deployed on Kubernetes cluster.
+The library can be used inside containers and deployed on Kubernetes clusters.
 There are certain prerequisites and information that would help deploy the library in your cluster.

 ### Health checks

-The library uses Triton Inference Server to handle HTTP/gRPC requests.
-Triton Server provide endpoints to validate if The server is ready and in a healthy state.
-The following API endpoint can be used in your orchestrator to control the application ready and live states:
+The library uses the Triton Inference Server to handle HTTP/gRPC requests.
+Triton Server provides endpoints to validate if the server is ready and in a healthy state.
+The following API endpoints can be used in your orchestrator to control the application ready and live states:

 - Ready: `/v2/health/ready`